Wooty-B/LX2K_Guide/README.md

 @ptitSeb - All his hard work with Box86 and additionally adding LX2160A specific support

-@HanoJing - For documenting the entirity of the troubleshooting section
+@HanoJing - For documenting troubleshooting tips.

 rna (Armbian Forums) - For writing the ARM 32-bit chroot guide I used as well as 64-bit wine info